codebase-io/baroque/README.md

 Lines starting with `#` should always be treated as comments, and ignored when parsing values.
+The first line, may start with the
-Parsers may add extensions that treat subsequent command `>` lines as configuration parameters.
+Parsers may add extensions that treat subsequent command `>` lines as parameters or extensions, but ignored when not supported.

 ### Baroque documents

-A *baroque* document can be presented in two forms: sigle and tabular.
+A *baroque* document can be presented in two forms: `single` and tabular or `table`.

 #### Single document format